-- 18. The Advisory Group members are experts in or represent one or more of the following areas: - Climate mitigation for corporations. - Corporate climate accounting. - Setting, implementing, and strategies to reduce GHG emissions in line with science. - Scope 3-related initiatives, including supplier engagement, supply chain management, circular economy, and life cycle assessment. - Measurement, reporting, and auditing related to climate. - Climate accountability from a civil society perspective. - Climate justice. - 19.
+- 19. The Advisory Group members are experts in or represent one or more of the following areas: - Lending, asset owning, asset management, insuring or capital markets - Climate mitigation in the corporate and/or financial sector - Corporate and financial institution climate accounting - Setting, implementing, and/or analyzing targets and strategies to reduce GHG emissions in line with science - Developing climate-related standards and/or certification or verification schemes - Scope 3-related initiatives, including supplier engagement, supply chain management, circular economy, and life cycle assessment - Measurement, reporting, auditing and/or verification related to climate / ESG - Climate accountability from a civil society perspective - Designing, implementing, and/or analyzing climate policy - Driving corporate climate finance

+- Climate/environmental justice - Affected and impacted communities - 20.
 The Advisory Group includes expert representatives from business, academia, research, government, non-profit, civil society, and multilateral organizations.
-Ideally, representatives of corporates taking part in the Advisory Group should be, at minimum, committed to setting science-based targets.1

-- 20. The composition of the Advisory Group should be gender equitable, reflect the viewpoints of different actors within the climate action ecosystem, including those directly affected (i.e. companies, financial institutions, or stakeholders in the sector or realm of project development) and, should be regionally balanced so that advice provided to the SBTi is inclusive, diverse and measured. - 21.
-The following criteria as self-identified by the applicant will be applied when determining the composition of the group: - Gender diversity, using the 40:40:20 rule (40% female, 40% male and 20% flexible to any gender, including non-binary and other gender identities). - Organizational diversity, including representatives from corporates, financial institutions, academia, research, government, non-profit, civil society, impacted communities and multilateral organizations, to include: - A maximum of 50% representation from corporates and financial institutions (including consultancies). - A minimum of 20% representation from civil society / non-profit organizations. - Regional diversity, aiming for 30% representation from the Global South.2 - 22.
-Only one representative per organization is eligible to serve as a member of the Advisory Group at any given time.
-The SBTi may allow for more than one representative from a particular organization if within that organization there are wholly independent governance structures and the members represent separate bodies within these governance structures. - 23.
-The SBTi shall use best endeavors to achieve balance and diversity amongst Advisory Group members, however, the work of the Advisory Group shall not be invalidated by its inability to achieve an optimum level of diversity. - 24.
+Staff from financial institutions with approved SBTs and those without SBTs are welcomed to apply to join the EAG. - 21.
+The composition of the Advisory Group should be gender equitable, reflect the viewpoints of different actors within the climate action ecosystem, including those directly affected (i.e. companies, financial institutions, or stakeholders in the sector or realm of project development) and, should be regionally balanced so that advice provided to the SBTi is inclusive, diverse and measured. - 22.
+The following criteria as self-identified by the applicant will be applied when determining the composition of the group: - Gender diversity, using the 40:40:20 rule (40% female, 40% male and 20% flexible to any gender, including non-binary and other gender identities) - Organizational diversity, including representatives from corporates, financial institutions, academia, research, government, non-profit, civil society, impacted communities, climate regulators, market regulators, peer organizations, standard setting bodies and associations and multilateral organizations, to include: - A maximum of 50% representation from corporates and financial institutions (including consultancies). - A minimum of 20% representation from civil society / non-profit organizations - Regional diversity, aiming for 30%+ representation from the Global South. - 23.
+One representative per organization is ordinarily eligible to serve as a member of the Advisory Group at any given time.
+The SBTi may allow for more than one representative from a particular organization if within that organization there are wholly independent governance structures and the members sit within separate bodies within these governance structures.
+This is especially applicable for academic representatives working within different institutes of the same university. - 24.
+The SBTi shall use best endeavors to achieve balance and diversity amongst Advisory Group members, however, the work of the Advisory Group shall not be invalidated by its inability to achieve an optimum level of diversity in composition or attendance at meetings. - 25.
 Any consultancy providing paid support to the SBTi may not be represented on any SBTi Advisory Group.